 What is the selection process?

-If the reasons are genuine, the employer must select the employees on a fair and objective basis.
-An employment tribunal would expect an employer to use a criteria to do this.
+If the reasons are genuine, the employer must select employees on a fair and objective basis.
+An employment tribunal would expect an employer to use an objective criteria to do this.
 The employer should not discriminate during the process or use a criterion that, in effect, indirectly discriminates against particular employees.
 Employers risk a legal claim if redundancy is made on the basis of an employee’s part-time or fixed-term contract.
 The Equality Act 2010 also provides particular reasons as to why an employee should not be directly or indirectly discriminated against.
 It protects workers based on particular characteristics they have.
 The protected characteristics are:

-– skills or experience
+- – skills or experience

-– standard of work performance and
+- – standard of work performance and

-– aptitude for work.
+- – aptitude for work.

 What is the redundancy process?

 A good employment solicitor would recommend a number of steps an employer should take in order to have a redundancy process.
 The process should be fair, objective and not discriminatory.
 The steps are: